 Costa Teguise, a short transfer from the airport at Arrecife, is a purpose built resort, with a bustling atmosphere and excellent tourist facilities including an 18-hole golf course and aqua park.
 Watersports abound here on the wide expanses of sand.
 It is ideal for families and couples where the emphasis is firmly placed on having fun.

-The 5 kms of sand, backed with shops, bars and restaurants, make Puerto del Carmen & Matagorda holidays among the most popular with British visitors to Lanzarote.
+The five kilometres of sand, backed with shops, bars and restaurants, make Puerto del Carmen & Matagorda holidays among the most popular with British visitors to Lanzarote.
 The oldest purpose-built resort on the island, Puerto del Carmen hits the bullseye in catering for the home-from-home, super-sun seekers.
 Its close neighbour Matagorda, has a similar vibe but is a touch more laid back.
 The vast sweep of beach front and promenade are perfect for evening strolls and here you will find the island's only drive-thru for the world's most popular hamburger!

 Playa del Reducto: The main town beach in Arrecife: lovely golden sand flanked by tall palm trees and boulevard.
 Not overcrowded, the beach is relatively clean and safe for children.